Religion in Nazi Germany: Churches and the war effort

 Hitler called a truce to the Church conflict with the outbreak of war, wanting to back away from policies which were likely to cause internal friction inside Germany.
 He decreed at the outset of war that "no further action should be taken against the Evangelical and Catholic Churches for the duration of the war".
 According to John Conway, "The Nazis had to reckon with the fact that, despite all of Rosenberg's efforts, only 5 percent of the population registered themselves at the 1930 census as no longer connected with Christian Churches."
 The support of millions of German Christians was needed in order for Hitler's plans to come to fruition.
 It was Hitler's belief that if religion is a help, "it can only be an advantage".
 Most of the 3 million Nazi Party members "still paid the Church taxes" and considered themselves Christians.
 Regardless, a number of Nazi radicals in the party hierarchy determined that the Church Struggle should be continued.
 Following the Nazi victory in Poland, the repression of the Churches was extended, despite their early protestations of loyalty to the cause.

-Goebbels' Ministry of Propaganda issued threats and applied intense pressure on the Churches to voice support for the war, and the Gestapo banned Church meetings for a few weeks.
+The Ministry of Propaganda issued threats and applied intense pressure on the Churches to voice support for the war, and the Gestapo banned Church meetings for a few weeks.
 In the first few months of the war, the German Churches complied.
 No denunciations of the invasion of Poland, or the Blitzkrieg were issued.
 On the contrary, Bishop Marahrens gave thanks to God that the Polish conflict was over, and "that He has granted our armies a quick victory."
 The Ministry for Church Affairs suggested that Church bells across Germany ring for a week in celebration, and that pastors and priests "flocked to volunteer as chaplains" for the German forces.
 The Catholic bishops asked their followers to support the war effort: "We appeal to the faithful to join in ardent prayer that God's providence may lead this war to blessed success for Fatherland and people."
 Likewise, the Evangelicals proclaimed: "We unite in this hour with our people in intercession for our Fuhrer and Reich, for all the armed forces, and for all who do their duty for the fatherland."